A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Approximating control problems with two-scale FBSDEs

 We now compare the two FBSDE systems \eqref{eq:SMP_FBSDE} and \eqref{eq:two scales_FBSDE}.
 In the first case, if $\widehat{\alpha}$ is not known, it needs to be numerically computed.
 This means that every discretization of the system \eqref{eq:SMP_FBSDE} involves, \emph{at each step}, a further numerical approximation of the argmin of the Hamiltonian $H$.
-In \eqref{eq:two scales_FBSDE} this further computation is avoided entirely and it is simply replaced by another SDE, driven by the third equation, which plays the role of a stochastic gradient descent method which evolves at a different time scale.
+In \eqref{eq:two scales_FBSDE} this further computation is avoided entirely and it is simply replaced by a forward-backward system of SDEs, namely the third and fourth equations, which plays the role of a stochastic gradient descent method which evolves at a different time scale.

 The following is the main result of this section.
 We prove that, as $\varepsilon\to 0$, the solution of the two-scale forward-backward system \eqref{eq:two scales_FBSDE} converges to the solution of \eqref{eq:SMP_FBSDE}.